Damascus University

-Damascus University was one of the most reputable universities in the Arab World before the war in Syria started in 2011.
+Damascus University was one of the most reputable universities in the Arab World before the Syrian civil war started in 2011.

-The University of Damascus consists of several faculties, higher Institutes, intermediate institutes and a school of nursing.
-One of the institutions specializes in teaching the Arabic language to foreigners, which is the largest institution of its kind in the Arab world.
+The University of Damascus consists of several faculties, higher institutes, intermediate institutes and a school of nursing.
+One of the institutions specializes in teaching the Arabic language to foreigners, which as of 2005 was the largest institution of its kind in the Arab world.

 History

 In 1901, the establishment of the Office of the School of Medicine in Damascus was approved and in 1903 this school, which is the nucleus of the university, opened.
 The school included branches in medicine and pharmacy, and the language of instruction was Turkish.

 In 1913, a Law School opened in Beirut, in which most of the teachers were Arabs and the language of instruction was Arabic.
 Then this school was transferred to Damascus in 1914 just as the School of Medicine moved to Beirut.
 Then in the last years of the First World War the Law School returned to Beirut.

 Following that the Institute of Medicine and the School of Law opened in Damascus, the former at the beginning of January in 1919 and the latter in September of the same year.

 In 1923, the School of Law was named the Institute of Law and this institute was linked together with the Institute of Medicine, the Arab Society, and the Center of Arabic Heritage in organization under the name of the Syrian University.
 Then the Arab Society and the Center of Arabic Heritage separated from the organization in 1926.

-In 1928, the School of Higher Literary Studies was established and it immediately connected its administration with the university.
+In 1928, the School of Higher Literary Studies was established and it connected its administration with the university.
 In 1929 it became the School of Letters, which closed in 1935–1936.

 Then starting in 1946, the university was no longer limited to the Institutes of Medicine and Law, but rather faculties and higher institutions were created in other subjects.

 In 1958, a new law was created to regulate the universities in the northern and southern regions of the United Arab Republic.
 This led to changing the name of “the Syrian University” to “Damascus University” and to the creation of a second northern university called “the University of Aleppo.”

 In 1959, The College of Fine Arts was established in Damascus and became part of Damascus University in 1972.